Can a South Florida or Fort Lauderdale Criminal No Contact Order be Modified?

-Yes, criminal no contact orders can be modified or dismissed by the judge.
-However in order for this to happen, the alleged victim will have to appear in court to explain to the judge why he/she wants the no contact order either modified or dismissed.
+In order for a criminal no contact order to be modified or dismissed by a judge in a Florida court, the alleged victim will have to appear in court to explain to the judge why he/she wants the no contact order either modified or dismissed.